detekt/detekt/CONTRIBUTING.md

 - Read [this article](https://chris.beams.io/posts/git-commit/) before writing commit messages
 - Copy the file `commit-msg` to `.git/hooks`
+- Use `gradle build -x dokka` to build the source but exclude documentation jar generating to save time.
 - `gradle detektCheck` should not report any errors
 - This repo uses tabs!
 Make sure your code is properly formatted.
 - Use idea-code-style.xml for coding style .
 - We use [Spek](https://github.com/spekframework/spek) for testing.
 - Feel free to add your name to the contributors list at the end of the readme file when opening a pull request.
+- The code in `detekt-api`and any rule in `detekt-rules` must be documented.
+We generate documentation for our website based on this modules.

 ### Specific code style rules we use